mxkxf/tokenizr/README.md

 You can also set a bunch of tokens first, as not to create duplicates when generating new ones:

     $tokenizr->setExistingTokens(['4uNq1', '6ijRw']);

+By default, Tokenizr will generate 5 character strings, but if you'd like them to be longer/shorter just do the following before you generate any tokens:

+    $tokenizr->setTokenLength(32);